MtnBiker/Photo-Renaming-gpsCoords/README.md

 I am currently (2024) using the GaiaGPS iOS app to create my gpx track.
 That means I have the app running all the time (can be detrimental to battery life).
 And downloading the track is a multi-step process.
 And to save the script from processing all my tracks I have to move the older tracks to another folder.

-## Dependencies
+## Dependencies and Requirements

+OM-1 Mark II camera.
+Originally wrote for several other of my cameras, but OMDS added features and EXIF, so I dropped the other cameras, although pieces of that support may linger in the script

+macOS.
+Sequoia currently, but shouldn't change with versions, but you never know Ruby 3.4.0.
+Not leveraging new sophistications, so should work with other versions

 mini_exiftools, a Ruby script, to connect with the Perl script ExifTool by Phil Harvey, http://www.sno.phy.queensu.ca/~phil/exiftool/, but has a Windows executable and a Mac OS X package installer available.
 This is a fantastic, well-maintained package to manipulate photo file EXIF data.
+One caveat is that ExifTool adds some OS information which mini_exiftools may not support.

+Soon to be an app
 Requires the app Pashua for some of the GUI.
 However the script is initiated from the command line (or equivalent.
 I run from TextMate and Nova or the command line).
 Pashua 0.11 was released on 04/14/2018 and the developer says he is no longer supporting it, but it still works.
 At some point I need to use a more modern approach. https://www.bluem.net/pashua-docs-latest.html Thank you Carsten Blüm, https://www.bluem.net/ and Apple for a system that keeps apps working for a long time.

 ### Notes

+Handy to check on what's going on with a photo `exiftool -FileName -DateTimeOriginal -OffsetTime -StackedImage -DriveMode -AFPointDetails filename `

 I'm very much an neophyte Ruby script writer, so at best use this as a guideline.
 Use at your own risk.
 I pretty much learned Ruby to write this script.
 I started this six years ago and am still a rank amateur.